obsidianmd/obsidian-help/en/Advanced topics/Drag and Drop.md

 ### Dragging from outside Obsidian

 - You can drag any HTML content from the browser into Obsidian to automatically convert them into Markdown
 - You can drag and drop any files from your native file explorer to have Obsidian import (make a copy of) those files in your vault's attachment folder and insert them as internal links.
-Hold `Ctrl` on Windows/Linux or `Alt` on macOS to create `file:///` absolute links to those files instead of importing a copy.
+Hold `Ctrl` on Windows/Linux or `Option` on macOS to create `file:///` absolute links to those files instead of importing a copy.

 ### Dropping files outside Obsidian